felangel/bloc/docs/coreconcepts.md

 In the above code snippet, we are declaring our `CounterBloc` as a Bloc which converts `CounterEvents` into `ints`.

-> Every Bloc must define an initial state which is the state before any events have been recieved.
+> Every Bloc must define an initial state which is the state before any events have been received.

 In this case, we want our counter to start at `0`.